kulturwunsch/Kultur-API-for-WP/readme.txt

 = Required plugins =

-The following plugins are recommended for fully Kultur-API integration:
+The following plugins are required for fully Kultur-API integration:

 * [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) by Takayuki Miyoshi - With Contact Form 7 you are able to create smart and flexible contact forms.